 When you're arranging furniture and thinking about where to locate food and drinks, consider how people will move through the house.
 Generally everyone is going to walk in the door and then go straight for the food and drink, so make sure there's a clear path to the goodies.
 Think about places where bottlenecks will form and try to eliminate them by creatively moving furniture — if, for example, you have a small kitchen, putting out food in a different room will keep everyone from winding up uncomfortably jammed into a tiny space.

-3. Thinking you have to provide seating for everyone.
+Thinking you have to provide seating for everyone

 Unless you're hosting a dinner party, your guests will probably spend most of the party on their feet, chatting.
 Usually people will only sit down at the very end of the party, when most guests have already left, so provide one or two conversational groupings of chairs, but don't feel like you have to have a seat for every single person.
 You don't want to wind up with a whole roomful of people, awkwardly standing around a bunch of unused chairs.

-4. Serving food and drink that take a ton of prep on the day of.
+Serving food and drink that take a ton of day-of prep work

 If you have your heart set on on serving handcrafted cocktails at your party, hire a bartender (or enlist a friend to do the honors) — otherwise you'll spend your whole party mixing and shaking, secretly resenting your guests for having such a good time.
 Pitcher drinks will make your guests just as happy, and allow you to enjoy yourself too.
 The same goes for food that requires elaborate preparation — opt for something simpler, or even better, supplement with some appetizers from the frozen food section.
 With some creative plating, your guests will never know the difference.